My Little Margie: Synopsis

 My Little Margie finished at number 29 in the Nielsen ratings for the 1954–1955 television season, and even more impressively, at number six in Nielsen's radio estimates for the 1954–55 season.
 Despite this success, the series was canceled in 1955.
 Gale Storm went on to star in The Gale Storm Show which ran for 143 episodes from 1956 to 1960.
-Zasu Pitts joined Gale Storm in this series too, originally entitled Oh!
+ZaSu Pitts joined Gale Storm in this series too, originally entitled Oh!
 Susanna.

 The show has been compared with two other 1950s sitcoms that aired at the same time, I Married Joan and Life with Elizabeth.
 All three programs were inspired by the success of I Love Lucy, but despite their own merits, have fallen into obscurity only to gain some popularity after entering the public domain.
 I Love Lucy, however, is still under copyright in the United States.

 The show had two different openings and endings.
 Initially, the show opened with two photos, which come to life; first, Vern talks about the difficulty of raising Margie, then Margie's photo comes to life and she explains the difficulty of making her father behave the way she wants him to.
-This apparently ended within a year and the photos were changed and the producers dispensed with the 'photos coming to life' business.
+This apparently ended within a year and the photos were changed and did not come to life.